jts272/pp4-safe-hands-guitar-tech/README.md

 Each box with the dark green banner represents a table, or model.
 They are grouped by app with the light green border.
 Bold text signifies a required field.
-The arrows show the relational direction for foreign keys (FK), otherwise known as a [many-to-one](https://docs.djangoproject.com/en/3.2/topics/db/examples/many_to_one/) field in Django parlance.
+The arrows show the relational direction for foreign keys (FK); otherwise known as a [many-to-one](https://docs.djangoproject.com/en/3.2/topics/db/examples/many_to_one/) field in Django parlance.
 Red coloured arrows outline the deletion cascade effect.
 If the parent is deleted, it takes the child record with it.
 The fields generated in the visualization are listed alphabetically after any primary and foreign keys.